Kinesiology Diploma Loading...

-To be considered for admission to the University of Alberta as a transfer applicant, you must present a minimum GPA of 2.0 or equivalent based on a minimum of 24 transferable credits.
+To be considered for admission to the University of Alberta as a transfer applicant, students must present a minimum GPA of 2.0 or equivalent based on a minimum of 24 transferable credits.
 Possession of a minimum GPA does not guarantee admission to the program.
 Applicants must also possess all High School admission requirements or equivalent.

 Students who transfer with less than 24 transfer credits will be considered High School Applicants to the University and will require an overall average of 70% in the high school courses required for admission.

-You may complete up to two years (60 credits) of appropriate course work.
+Students may complete up to two years (60 credits) of appropriate course work.
 The courses within the Kinesiology Diploma program are the required courses for the first two years of the Bachelor of Kinesiology with the University of Alberta.

 Please consult with an advisor for details on programs and requirements at other institutions.